When a No-Longer Non-Museum Museum is Still a Museum To Me

 I of course Googled the thing and found the info that I have on it.
 I contacted someone at Yale who told me that it was merely a PhD thesis and there were no more brochures and she wasn’t sure if all the kiosks remained.
 Sigh.

 But… the seven buildings that make up the “museum” certainly do still exist and at least five of them are open to the public to explore and yes, to touch and experience.
 Heck, two are “real” museums and two more are CTMQ-qualified museums!
 All are unique and incredibly interesting architectural gems, designed by some of the best mid-century modern architects in the world.

 As I said, the original project had a few more tangible aspects to it:

 UMMA: NEW HAVEN has two components.
 Each of the seven buildings is the subject of a brochure that is available to the public free of charge in the lobby of each building.
 The brochures provide information about the architect and the design and construction process, along with images of the architect’s other significant work and a walking map of the seven sites.

 Then along came the InterWebs so I think I can cobble together the important background info on these buildings that probably was included in her brochures.

-So now that that’s out of the way, let’s check out the seven buildings that make up New Haven’s just-now re-opened UMMA, presented in the order they were built:
+Let’s check out the seven buildings that make up New Haven’s just-now re-opened UMMA, presented in the order they were built: